Dyaxler/HASlideshow/README.md

 1. Using File editor in Home Assistant, place the following code into your `themes.yaml` file; don't forget to update the values with your preference to use Double-Tap or your own updateInterval and transitionDuration values.
 Double check your `configuration.yaml` to see which "theme" file is being loaded/referenced.
 You might not be using `themes.yaml` as your main theme config file.
 You'll know you did it correctly in a later step when we go to apply the `HASlideshow` theme in your Lovelace Dashboard settings.
 If you've already created and are using your own custom theme for a specific Dashboard, then you can add the block below to the bottom of your custom theme; just omit the `HASlideshow:` line and add the raw VAR's to your custom theme file.

+New Feature: Thank you @Juggler00 for suggesting this!
+There is a new variable to allow one to specify a separate directory for each dashboard, if using more than one.
+This change also introduces a nice side effect to also allow you to tweak the update intervals and transition duration timings, if you choose.
+Again, if you don't specify any directories or timings, then it'll default to the hardcoded variables.
+To properly take advantage of this new feature, you'll have to create separate themes for each dashboard.
+If you want you can use HASlideshow1, HASlideshow2 etc. but you can name it whatever you want.
+I'd suggest naming the theme so it references the name of your dashboard just to keep getting confused.
+I know I probably would.
+Just rename `%custom path%` to what ever directory name you want your dash to use.

 ```
 HASlideshow:
   # This enables HASlideshow